anod/TaxiStation/README.md

 This is study project for course "JAVA Programming Languages" @ Afeka College of Engineering.

 Project simulates lifecycle of taxi station.
-There is station that has taxi cabs and passengers Each taxi can be in next 3 states: waiting for passengers, on break or driving to the distination Passengers can wait in queue for available taxi cab or drive to destination
+There is station that has taxi cabs and passengers.
+Each taxi can be in next 3 states: waiting for passengers, on break or driving to the distination.
+Passengers can wait in queue for available taxi cab or drive to destination.

 ## Implementation Highlights